go140point6/pvpcoin-masternode-setup/readme.md

 Note: There are many different ways to set up masternodes, but this method is considered cold-staking (remote wallet has zero balance because the pledge, in this case 888 pvpcoin, stays on the control wallet) as opposed to hot-staking (remote wallet has the 888 pvpcoin).
 Cold-staking a masternode is generally considered more secure.

-Note: Proceed at your own risk!
+<b>Note: Proceed at your own risk!
 These instructions worked for me as written, but you decide how to proceed.
-Any questions, you can call me out on discord (@go140point6#7708).
+Any questions, you can call me out on discord (@go140point6#7708).</b>

 A note if you find me on Discord:  I will *never* ask for your private keys, passwords or other sensitive information.
 If someone calling themselves go140point6 does, it isn't me, and you should block them.